awglyde/Secure-FileShare-System/README.md

 * Create a list of session keys.
 Somehow keep track of them.
 Do we need to do this?
     * Client starts.
 User logs in.
 User gets a session key
 * Update writeup, update diagrams with new implementation
+* Fix bug:
+    Add a file, then download file.
+Then try to delete.
+Delete fails However, if we add a file, then delete file, delete succeeds.